Rachmanin0xFF/GLSL-Color-Functions/README.md

 Color space conversions, metrics, and other utility functions for color in GLSL.

 Still very much a work-in-progress!
-If you see anything wrong, please let me know (or make a new branch if you're feeling nice).
+If you see anything wrong, please let me know (or open a PR if you're feeling nice).

 ## Currently Included:
 Color Spaces: